-With hundreds of espresso machines available, finding the right one can be a challenge.
-Follow these principles to get the right machine for your business.
+With hundreds of commercial espresso machines available, finding the right one can be a challenge.
+Follow this guide to get the right machine for your business.

 Selecting your next espresso machine is tricky.
 It can be difficult to understand their features, know what’s hype, what’s on trend and what is necessary future proofing.
 Compounding the situation, it’s difficult to have a practical understanding of how baristas will use the machines in the hustle-and-bustle of service, how to get the best price, and what the ongoing service and maintenance requirements are.